TheThingsNetwork/docs/_content/lorawan/index.md

 # LoRaWAN

-This section covers background as well as in depth informations to get you started with LoRaWAN and improve your knowledge of the technology.
+This section covers everything you need to know to get started with LoRaWAN and improve your knowledge of the technology.

    ![LoRaWAN icon](icon.png)